leomoreno310/sphinx-readthedocs-test/docs/source/index.rst

 large genomic data analysis pipelines.
 For additional infromation or free trail/activation of your account, email us at help@almaden.io.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`overview` section for further information, including tutorials :doc:`tutorials` for how to create your first bioinformatics workflow.

 .. note::